muga-flor-rose

 SOIL

-This wine is made from selected vines from the Alto Najerilla and the uplands of the Valle del Oja, where the semi continental climate and calcareous clay and ferrous clay soils provide the Garnacha grapes with freshness and complexity.
-Aged between 70 and 90 years' old, the bush vines, with low yields and grown on slopes, are cultivated using sustainable viticulture practices.
-These conditions prolong ripening and enable the production of a rosé wine with great complexity and aromatic intensity.
+This wine comes from selected vineyards in the Alto Najerilla and upper reaches of the Valle del Oja, where the semi continental climate and callcareous clay and ferrous clay soils provide freshness and complexity to the Garnacha.
+Between 70 and 90 years old, these low-yielding bush vines, cultivated on hillsides, are managed following sustainable viticulture methods.
+These conditions prolong the ripening phase and allow us to make a rosado wine with great complexity and aromatic intensity.

 VINIFICATION